TugboatQA/docs/setting-up-tugboat/index.md

 The GitHub integration gives your Tugboat a ton of cool features, which you can access in your Project -> Repository Settings:

-- Build Pull Requests automatically
+- **Build Pull Requests automatically**
+  On by default; Tugboat automatically creates a Preview when a GitHub pull request is opened.
-- Rebuild updated Pull Requests automatically
+- **Rebuild updated Pull Requests automatically**
+  On by default; Tugboat automatically rebuilds a Preview when the corresponding pull request is updated.
-- Delete Pull Request Previews automatically
+- **Delete Pull Request Previews automatically**
+  On by default; Tugboat automatically deletes a Preview when its pull request is merged or closed.
-- Set Pull Request status
+- **Set Pull Request status**
+  On by default; Tugboat updates the pull request status to reflect the state of its Preview.
-- Set Pull Request deployment status
+- **Set Pull Request deployment status**
+  Off by default; Tugboat adds a deployment update to the pull request when a Preview is built.
-- Post Preview links in Pull Request comments
+- **Post Preview links in Pull Request comments**
+  Off by default; Tugboat adds a comment to a pull request with links to its Preview.
+Comment displays from the person who authenticated the git repo to Tugboat; to change this, see: Change user notifications and Add a Tugboat Bot to your team.
-- Build Previews for forked Pull Requests
+- **Build Previews for forked Pull Requests**
+  Tugboat builds Previews for pull requests made to the primary repo from forked repositories. **__There are security implications from using this setting:__** any secrets in your Preview will be accessible by the owner of the forked repository.

 You can also specify the account from which comments are posted to GitHub in this section.
 For info on customizing this, see: Change user notifications and Add a Tugboat Bot to your team.